CPProske/openvas/Readme.md

 ### 13 December 2021 ###

 - OK ... it's working.
 Everything in its own container.
 Well ... almost.
 Postfix is running with gvmd.
 I haven't found away around that yet.
 If you want to try this out, just pull the git repo, or make a copy of the docker-compose.yml that is in the 'mulit-container' folder.
 From the same directory as the docker-compose.yml, run: ``` docker-compose up -d ```
 - If you try this out, PLEASE let me know.
-The same image will also run as the original always has.
+- The same image will also run as the original always has.
+- Make sure you take a look at the docker-compose.yml first.
+The current default uses SKIPSYNC=true.
+(Because I was impatient during testing.)

+-Scott

 - - - -

 ### 3 December 2021 ###